ipfs/ipfs-desktop/README.md

     1. Download `.dmg` from `https://github.com/ipfs-shipyard/ipfs-desktop/releases/vA.B.C`
     2. Ensure `APPLEID` and `APPLEIDPASS` are set either as environment variables or entries in `.env` file.
 Those need to belong to the same org as cert used for signing.
     3. Run `node pkgs/macos/notarize-cli.js ./IPFS-Desktop-A.B.C.dmg`
+    4. Debug errors by calling the tool directly: `xcrun altool --notarize-app -f /path/to/IPFS-Desktop-0.X.0.dmg --primary-bundle-id io.ipfs.desktop -u XXX-from-vault-XXX -p XXX-app-specific-password-from-vault-XXX`, also see the [long list of hoops Apple might ask you to jump through](https://github.com/ipfs-shipyard/ipfs-desktop/pull/1365#issuecomment-598127684).
 - Update [Homebrew Cask](https://github.com/Homebrew/homebrew-cask/blob/master/CONTRIBUTING.md#updating-a-cask).
 - Update Chocolatey package:
     1. Wait for the artefact on the [releases page](https://github.com/ipfs-shipyard/ipfs-desktop/releases)